macla7/STAPI/README.md

 - We don't want posts to disappear on running out of time... we simply want them to be greyed out... in the bidding section (and the ability to bid is over).. maybe some kind of (x).. won the bidding..
 - Omniauth:

   1. deanin vid.. got to 15:00mins in.. hit snag that I need a bundle ID.
 Appears to be an apple thing.
-Fuck.
 Put this on pause.
 Done all the 'rails code' for the video i believe.. (had to be edited for my api, jwt token auth setup).

 - User Testing
-- let's make some damn tests... shesh.
+- let's make some tests... shesh.
 - add look at specific post ability from groupstack?
 THought it was already there

 **Relevant Deanin videos I want to watch**